murich/bless-this-redmine-sso/README.md

     - **Auto-create Users**: Automatically create Redmine accounts for new OAuth logins
     - **Update Existing Users**: Synchronize name, email, and mapped custom fields on each OAuth login (enabled by default)
     - **Match Users by Email**: Allow linking to existing accounts when emails match but logins differ (disabled by default)
+    - **Case-insensitive Login Matching**: Treat OAuth usernames as matching existing logins even when casing differs (enabled by default; disable to require an exact match)
     - **Bypass Redmine MFA**: Skip Redmine's MFA activation for SSO logins
     - **Default Group IDs**: Comma-separated list of group IDs added to new users
     - **Logout URL**: Optional provider logout endpoint to redirect users after Redmine logout